 A competitive market might mean you’ll need to put down more money.
 Most agents agree that buyers should include an earnest money amount that will be taken seriously, but not so much that a buyer’s finances are at risk.
 It’s unlikely that you’ll lose your earnest money deposit, but it’s important to protect yourself.

+Remember, you're not throwing this money down a bottomless pit--it's going to be put in an escrow account for later use.
+You’re also protected by the contingencies you choose to put in place.
 Make sure to work with a reputable, experienced real estate agent when crafting your offer.
 A good contract with proper contingencies is essential in protecting your earnest money deposit.

 Around closing time, you should discuss with your home loan specialist if the money should be put towards closing costs or if you will be receiving a refund of all or a portion of the earnest money.
 The VA seriously limits what Veteran borrowers pay in closing costs, so you might be getting a full refund.
 Either way, the money is there.